yoctoproject/poky/documentation/dev-manual/common-tasks.rst

    vulnerabilities discovered in the future.
 This consideration especially applies when your device is network-enabled.

+-  Regularly scan and apply fixes for CVE security issues affecting all software components in the product, see ":ref:`dev-manual/common-tasks:checking for vulnerabilities`".

+-  Regularly update your version of Poky and OE-Core from their upstream developers, e.g. to apply updates and security fixes from stable and LTS branches.

 -  Ensure you remove or disable debugging functionality before producing the final image.
 For information on how to do this, see the ":ref:`dev-manual/common-tasks:considerations specific to the openembedded build system`"